OSE3Sandbox/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/README.md

 + Deploying Tower on VMware

+## Configuring Tower

+Once you have deployed Ansible Tower on a provider, you can then configure it to deploy OpenShift Container Platform, CloudForms, and enable Red Hat Insights on OCP and CloudForms.
+The following sections detail how to do this.

-## Configuring Ansible Tower for deployments on Amazon Web Services
+### Configuring Ansible Tower for deployments on Amazon Web Services

 This guide shows you how to use the master branch of [OpenShift-Ansible-Contrib](https://github.com/openshift/openshift-ansible-contrib).
 If you want to ensure that no changes are made to the deployment configuration, you may want to [fork the repository](https://help.github.com/articles/fork-a-repo/) to ensure nothing changes without your knowledge.